VAT REGISTRATION IN THE NETHERLANDS

 For supplies of goods:

-The reverse charge is applicable to all domestic supplies of goods made by a business not established in the Netherlands, provided that the customer is VAT registered in the Netherlands or a non-taxable legal entity established in the Netherlands.
+The reverse charge is applicable to all domestic supplies of goods made by a business not established in the Netherlands (irrelevant if the supplier is registered or not for VAT), provided that the customer is a VAT taxpayer established in the Netherlands or a non-taxable legal entity established in the Netherlands.

 For supplies of services:

-The reverse charge is applicable to all domestic supplies of services made by a business not established in the Netherlands, provided that the customer is VAT registered in the Netherlands or a non-taxable legal entity established in the Netherlands.
+The reverse charge is applicable to all domestic supplies of services made by a business not established in the Netherlands (irrelevant if the supplier is registered or not for VAT), provided that the customer is a VAT taxpayer established in the Netherlands or a non-taxable legal entity established in the Netherlands.

 What VAT rate should be mentioned on an invoice?